Engagements with the Common Good (ECG)

 - Students will demonstrate knowledge of the social, ethical, security, and legal issues associated with the use of Internet-based digital information and technologies.

 - Students will enhance their ability to communicate orally and electronically to peers and the general Internet community.

 This experiential, writing-intensive course explores—through texts and community partnerships—how power, privilege, and difference affect solidarity, equality, and dignity; the essential elements of the Common Good.

 Students expand their moral imaginations through their exploration of contemporary, historical, and cross-cultural causes of injustice.

 During ECG 200, students will:

-increase their civic literacy and civic engagement by gaining an operational understanding of the challenges faced by community organizations
+- increase their civic literacy by gaining an operational understanding of the challenges faced by community organizations

-Students will work with community partners, contributing to research that will be used to expand the capacity and quality of the partner organizations while providing students with life-long tools for civic engagement.
+- contributing to research that will expand the capacity and quality of partner organizations

 This research also may be used to advocate for systemic changes that will affect greater solidarity with local and global communities.
 Students will develop skills and strategies to advocate for policies with U.S. and international public and private decision makers.

 - analyze the degree to which the day-to-day work of community partners contributes to systemic change